christophmeyer/twigy/README.md

 ### 2. Build manylinux wheel from source

 The manylinux wheel is build in a CentOS 7 docker container, so you need to have docker installed.
+Also make sure you pulled the `pybind11` git submodule as well with

+`git submodule update --init --recursive`

 Then run

 `./build_manylinux_wheel.sh`